Search

 Back to top

-People can contract the hantavirus infection through inhalation of respirable droplets of saliva or urine, or through the dust of feces from infected wild rodents, especially the deer mouse.
-Transmission can also occur when contaminated material gets into broken skin, or possibly, ingested in contaminated food or water.
 Person-to-person transmission in North America has not been reported.
-A few situations of hantavirus pulmonary syndrome in South America suggests person-to-person transmission is possible.
+A few cases of hantavirus pulmonary syndrome, associated with Andes virus in South America, suggest person-to-person transmission is possible through close, prolonged contact.
 However, the viruses isolated in South America are genetically distinct from those described in North America.

 How does hantavirus affect my health?